 Kansas State University currently has active student exchange programs with:

-Kansas State University is a member Australian Plant Biosecurity Centre for Cooperative Research (PBCRC) and is engaged with the 26 partner organizations that belong to this CRC.
+Kansas State University is a member of the Australian Plant Biosecurity Centre for Cooperative Research (PBCRC) and is engaged with the 26 partner organizations that belong to this CRC.